 The budget for this year’s Romantic Meal comes to less than $50, way less than what you’d pay at any overbooked, can’t get a table, restaurant in town.
 As you dive in, however, you’ll realize that you already have many of the ingredients on hand, so you’ll come in under budget, perhaps allowing for the purchase of a not-too-terrible bottle of wine to accompany dinner.

 I’m working with a word limit here, so I will provide a combination of some entire recipes and links to some of the others.
-There are also photos and cooking hints for your ease and comfort.
-So, without further ado, we’re going to turn this group of ingredients into a delicious meal.
+So, without further ado, we’re going to turn an inexpensive group of ingredients into a delicious meal.

-- Kale & Chicken Caesar Salad with homemade Caesar Dressing
+- Kale Caesar Salad with homemade Caesar Dressing

 - Elephant’s Deli’s Famous Tomato Orange Soup